 The wound stator and the squirrel cage rotor of an induction motor may be cut at the circumference and unrolled into a linear induction motor.
 The direction of linear travel is controlled by the sequence of the drive to the stator phases.

-The linear induction motor has been proposed as a drive for high speed passenger trains.
-Up to this time, the linear induction motor with the accompanying magnetic repulsion levitation system required for a smooth ride has been too costly for all but experimental installations.
+The linear induction motor has been proposed as a drive for high-speed passenger trains.
+Up to this point, the linear induction motor with the accompanying magnetic repulsion levitation system required for a smooth ride has been too costly for all but experimental installations.

 However, the linear induction motor is scheduled to replace steam-driven catapult aircraft launch systems on the next generation of the naval aircraft carrier, CVNX-1, in 2013.
 This will increase efficiency and reduce maintenance.

 In Partnership with Future Electronics